 Ciot Toronto Inc. was found guilty of a contravention of the Ontario ‘Industrial’ regulation 851/90, section 45 which states,

 (a) required to be lifted, carried or moved, shall be lifted, carried or moved in such a way and with such precautions and safeguards, including protective clothing, guards or other precautions as will ensure that the lifting, carrying or moving of the material, articles or things does not endanger the safety of any worker;

 (b) shall be transported, placed or stored so that the material, articles or things,

 (i) will not tip, collapse or fall, and

 (ii) can be removed or withdrawn without endangering the safety of any worker; and

 (c) to be removed from a storage area, pile or rack, shall be removed in a manner that will not endanger the safety of any worker.”

-Ciot Toronto Inc. was also found guilty of a violation of the Ontario Occupational Health and Safety Act (OHSA) section 25, subsection 1 (c) which states,
+Ciot Toronto Inc. was also found guilty of a contravention of the Ontario Occupational Health and Safety Act (OHSA) section 25, subsection 1 (c) which states,

 “An employer shall ensure that,